NateLove/dot-files/README.md

-rc-files
+dot-files
 ========

-a collection of rc files
+a collection of dot files